Dreamshala

 Types Of Notary Offered By Chase

 Chase Bank currently offers three distinct kinds of notary public services in the USA.
-But the availability of these three types will rely on the state law where your local branch is.
+However, the availability of these three types will rely on the state law where your local branch is.

 • Copy Authentication: They will check and notarize if the photocopy of your document is the exact match of the original document (without any tampering).
 This will produce a legally certified copy.
 But sadly, it is not legal in all states.